Becoming X

-Becoming X is the debut studio album by English electronic band Sneaker Pimps.
-It was first released on 19 August 1996 in the United Kingdom by Clean Up Records and on 25 February 1997 in the United States by Virgin Records.
+Becoming X is the debut album by English electronic band Sneaker Pimps.
+It was released on 19 August 1996 in the United Kingdom by Clean Up Records and on 25 February 1997 in the United States by Virgin Records.
 The album marked the only appearance of Kelli Dayton as lead singer before she was asked to leave the band; Chris Corner replaced her for the band's subsequent albums.

 Becoming X was commercially successful in the United Kingdom, while "6 Underground" and "Spin Spin Sugar" would become hits in the United States.
 Fueled by the success of the former single, the album spent 23 consecutive weeks on the US Billboard 200.

 Background and recording

 Becoming X is an electronica and trip hop album, featuring alternative rock and orchestral elements and samples.
 The title comes from the fourth track on the album and, as explained by vocalist Kelli Dayton, "X meaning whatever you want it to mean.
 Also like generation X, X as a blank.
 It's a feeling.
 So it's really purposefully ambiguous, like the songs are.
 We've tried letting people use their imagination to make it more personal to them."
-This concept was later referenced into the name of Chris Corner's solo project IAMX.
+This concept was later referenced in the name of Chris Corner's solo project IAMX.

 The album was written by Corner and Liam Howe, with friend Ian Pickering contributing to the lyrics in what Corner calls "a total collaboration".
 The album's demos were recorded with Corner on vocals.
-However, the band felt the songs would work better with a female voice, so the band's manager and co-founder of the Clean Up label, Craig Mineard, sent the demos to Dayton, asking her to join the band as vocalist.
-Dayton liked the demos and agreed to join the band, on the condition of becoming a song-writing partner.
-As much of the writing for the album was already in place, Dayton went on to co-write the b-sides.
+However, the band felt the songs would work better with a female voice, so the band's manager and co-founder of their label Clean Up Records, Craig Mineard, sent the demos to Dayton, asking her to join the band as vocalist.
+Dayton liked the demos and agreed to join the band, on the condition of becoming a songwriting partner.
+As much of the writing for the album was already in place, Dayton went on to co-write the B-sides.

 The album was recorded in Howe's bedroom studio in Elwick.
 The vocals were recorded in a cupboard that Howe made into a vocal booth.
 Possessing a higher vocal range than Corner, Dayton decided to record the tracks' vocals in a measured and subdued way to give them more emotional intensity.

+"How Do", the last song on the album, is a cover of Paul Giovanni's "Willow's Song".
+It was also covered by Dayton on her album Butterfly in 2009.